There’s a strong consensus among those in the blogging world that WordPress is hands-down the best blogging platform out there.

 Simply create a new user account with administrator privileges, then log out and back in using that new username.
 Once you’re logged back in you can delete the user admin and assign all the posts attributed to that username to your new username.

-11 – Enable SSL encryption on your blog
+11 – Enable TLS encryption on your blog

-All blogs should now be SSL encrypted for several reasons, not the least of which is security.
+All blogs should now be TLS encrypted for several reasons, not the least of which is security.

-Luckily, inmotion Hosting and many other quality web hosts will now install an SSL certificate for your blog for free courtesy of a wonderful outfit called Lets Encrypt.
+Luckily, inmotion Hosting and many other quality web hosts will now install a certificate for your blog for free courtesy of a wonderful outfit called Lets Encrypt.
 Ask them about it right away!

-This post explains how I enabled SSL encryption on Rick’s Daily Tips and my other blogs for free!
+This post explains how I enabled TLS encryption on Rick’s Daily Tips and my other blogs for free!

 12 – Install a quality security plugin on your blog